mpfan/SYSC-3303-Elevator-Simulator/README.txt

 - MessageType.java
     - enum class for specifying the type of message - could be a ELEVATOR or FLOOR message

+Scheduler Package
+- Scheduler.Java
+    - class used to coordinate elevators and floors

 Elevator Package

 - Elevator.java